e-sarkis/PTBOGameJam/_archive/03/TronImmersion.md

 genre:          ["Racer"] # Genre is available on the itch page under more information
 platforms:      ["Windows"] # Platforms available on
 link:           "https://lfejes.itch.io/tron-immersion" # Link to ITCH page
-team:           [ "l.fejes" ] # team member array, first and last name only, will auto match against previous entries eventually
+team:           [ "Lucas Fejes" ] # team member array, first and last name only, will auto match against previous entries eventually
 social:         [""] # twtter, or facebook social link for team member.
 This can be an array to match the team array
 need-title:     false # Does the item need a title image, or is the first image in the screenshots it
 screenshots:    [ # This is an array, the first item is the thumb (480x270), and the second is the screenshot (1920x1080)